 Detailed characterization of the new preclinical ATLL model will shed light on the complex events enhancing lymphoma development in HTLV-1 carriers and will offer a more general target to prevent lymphoma development.

-We previously demonstrated that cocultures of primary human mesothelial cells (HMC) with PEL-derived cell lines induce a myofibroblastic phenotype and an expression profile indicative of EMT in HMC.
+We previously demonstrated that cocultures of primary human mesothelial cells (HMC) with PEL-derived cell lines induce a myofibroblastic phenotype and an expression profile indicative of epithelial-mesenchymal transition (EMT) in HMC.
 Serosal membranes underwent a progressive thickening in a xenograft mouse model of PEL, with the appearance of mesenchymal-like cells during intracavitary PEL development.
 These data indicate that PEL cells may induce type 2 EMT in HMC, leading to fibrosis of serous membranes.
 Our findings provide new clues into the mechanisms involved in PEL progression and indicate new targets for tumors developing in the intracavitary milieu (Cancer Med 2014).

 Conclusions and perspectives